 3. Follow up with a cold callBy segmenting your email outreach, you create testing groups that you can call and probe further for insights.

-For the second group we need to learn why they found the subject line compelling enough to open the email, and for the third group we need to discover why they didn’t even bother to open the email.
+For the second group, learn why they found the subject line compelling enough to open the email, and for the third group, discover why they didn’t even bother to open the email.

 But others will give you valuable responses, for example: